Paul Lewis: Sam Cane's outburst is just a symptom of greater All Blacks concerns - NZ Herald

 But mature leaders don't get prickly-defensive.
 They swallow the pain and the insults and ensure their team does it better next time – and Cane's words will only have convinced those who didn't think he was the best choice as captain that they were right in the first place.

 It's hard to win people round if you tell them their opinion doesn't matter.
-He's right, of course, in that most of us do not know as much about rugby as he does.
+He's right in that most of us do not know as much about rugby as he does.
 It's just that telling us that diminishes him too.

 I can remember former All Black captain Tana Umaga snapping at an interviewer during a low spot in his reign, when he was asked if fans' unreasonable expectations were too much to bear: "No," Umaga shot back, "it helps us win".
 Sean Fitzpatrick had similar views and it is impossible to imagine the greatest captain of all, Richie McCaw, ever venturing the opinion that the fans didn't know much about the game (and were therefore, by implication, unimportant).

 So it's ridiculous calling for coach Ian Foster's head now.
 It's early days and Foster is doing what he should in this weirdo rugby season: building depth.
-But – and it's a capital B – the idea is that you don't lose while you're doing it; that tends to shorten careers.
+But the idea is that you don't lose while you're doing it; that tends to shorten careers.

 Now we have an All Blacks coaching and playing unit whose abilities in three key areas are being vigorously (and deservedly) questioned: selection, discipline and decision-making (lack of a Plan B).